konradmalik/dotfiles/README.md

 $ sudo dd if=rpi4-2.img of=/dev/sdX bs=4096 conv=fsync status=progress
 ```

-> NOTE:
+> [!NOTE]

-The filesystem won't be complete, it will miss `etc` and more.
+> The filesystem won't be complete, it will miss `etc` and more.
 NixOS will populate those dirs on first boot.
+>

-So if you need to modify something on the card (like read host keys or add `wpa_supplicant.conf`) then the steps are:
+> So if you need to modify something on the card (like read host keys or add `wpa_supplicant.conf`) then the steps are:
+>

--   boot rpi with the newly flashed card once
+> -   boot rpi with the newly flashed card once
--   wait a minute or two
+> -   wait a minute or two
--   poweroff rpi and mount the card on your PC
+> -   poweroff rpi and mount the card on your PC
--   filesystem will be complete
+> -   filesystem will be complete
+>

-In my case, Wi-Fi (`wpa_supplicant.conf`) is symlinked from `sops`, but you may still need to add appropriate host key to `.sops.yaml`.
+> In my case, Wi-Fi (`wpa_supplicant.conf`) is symlinked from `sops`, but you may still need to add appropriate host key to `.sops.yaml`.

 #### Build minimal ISO with ssh access for root: